Best Charity Shops In The UK: These Are Our Readers' Favourites

 The principle of this store is better to sell things for 50p then take them through the back door to the ragman

-London is one of the world’s shopping capitals and it doesn’t fall short when it comes to charity shops either.
+London is one of the world’s best shopping capitals and it doesn’t fall short when it comes to shopping secondhand either.

 “There’s even a café which competes with all the artisan coffee shops hands down.
 Plus, you know the money is going to a good cause.
 Homelessness in Finsbury Park is an issue that confronts you every day”.